 Apple's AirPods took over the wireless earbud market with their ease of use and integrated features with the iPhone.
 Today, there are four models for sale, from the low-priced entry model to the ultra-premium over-the-ear headphones.
-The H1 processor enables long battery life and long-range low-latency connection with Apple devices.
+The H1 and H2 processors enable long battery life and long-range low-latency connection with Apple devices.

 Get Apple News Directly in Your Inbox